Discrete Approximate Circle Bundles: Preliminaries

 \subsection{Reduction Of Structure Group}

-The structure group $\text{Homeo}(\mathbb{S}^{1})$ is rather unwieldly -- in particular, it is disconnected, non-abelian and infinite-dimensional, making it challenging to work with from a computational perspective.
+The group $\text{Homeo}(\mathbb{S}^{1})$ is disconnected, non-abelian and infinite-dimensional, making it challenging to work with from a computational perspective.
 In this section, we identify reductions of this structure group to simpler ones.\\

 \begin{definition} We say that a circle bundle $\xi$ is \textbf{orientable} if any of the following equivalent conditions are met: \\

 \begin{enumerate} \item $\xi$ admits a family of local trivializations with $\text{Homeo}_{+}(\mathbb{S}^{1})$-valued transition maps,\\